DISIC/politique-de-contribution-open-source/ouverture.en.md

 Note that software solutions are often modular and the issue of licensing can arise at many levels.
 For example, for a website solution, the modules of the web interface may be published under a different license than the server-side source code.

-### Certification of the origin of the contributions (COD)
+### Developer Certificate of Origin (DCO)

 Projects published by the State do not require specific rights of contributors apart from those granted by their respective licenses
 (no use of CLA).
-On the other hand, contributors are requested to sign a Certificate of Origin of Contributions (* Developer Certificate of Origin *).
+On the other hand, contributors are requested to sign a Certificate of Origin of Contributions (*Developer Certificate of Origin*).
 A French translation is available in this repository.